benjohn13/Object_Oriented_Programming/README.md

 Object Oriented Programming (OOP)

-Object-oriented programming (OOP) is a programming model based on the concept of "objects".
+Object-Oriented Programming (OOP) is a programming model based on the concept of "objects".
 These objects may contain data in the form of fields, often known as attributes.
 And code in the form of procedures often known as "methods".
 One of the features of objects is that its procedures can access and modify the data